rongrong00/galaxy-denoising-autoencoder/README.md

 - **activation**: Activation function to be used ('relu', 'sigmoid', etc.).
 - **alpha**: Alpha value for LeakyReLU; if not using LeakyReLU, this can be set to null.

-The example train_config.json file contains parameters needed to train a denoising autoencoder model on 512*512 image data. 'noisy_dir', 'clean_dir', 'total_data_count', 'input_shapes' need to be modified for identifying user's own training dataset, while the other parameters can either be left as-is or modified to tune the model to fits user's needs.
+The example train_config.json file contains parameters needed to train a denoising autoencoder model on 512*512 image data. 'noisy_dir', 'clean_dir', 'total_data_count', 'input_shapes' need to be modified for identifying your training dataset.
+The other parameters can either be left as-is or modified to tune the model to fit your needs.
+If you want to start training with a pre-trained model or continue training from a model checkpoint, put it in the "pretrained_model_path" configuration.

 ### Running the Training Script